SimmeringRook/simmeringrook.github.io/courses/AEC351/AEC353_Aquaculture_Essay_KnudsonThomas.md

 Lam, M.E.
 The Ethics and Sustainability of Capture Fisheries and Aquaculture.
 J Agric Environ Ethics 29, 35–65 (2016). https://doi-org.ezproxy.proxy.library.oregonstate.edu/10.1007/s10806-015-9587-2

-> The author concludes that small scale fishers are more ethical and sustainable.
-Lam considers
+> The author considers the steady increase in (global) seafood demand in contrast to declining wild fish stocks.
+In light of this issue, Lam highlights the lack of a previous analysis and subsequently provides a quanlitative analysis of the ethics and sustainability of both capture fisheries and aquaculture.
+They review case studies on how large and small scale capture fisheries and aquacultures have effected ecosystems, policies, and consumers.
+Their conclusion is that small-scale fisheries are more sustainable than large-scale and that omnivorous aquaculture systems are more ethical than carnivorous systems.